18th January 2023

 It means that organisations who utilise hybrid mail, benefit from this directly as you can send a whole document for less than the cost of a Second Class stamp.

-Producing, printing, enclosing and posting documents are tasks that take up a lot of time for staff.
+Producing, printing, enclosing and posting documents take up a lot of time for staff.

 If the average employee is being paid £16.60 per hour, and you estimate the time to do all of the above takes 3 minutes per letter, so 20 letters an hour, this would result in the cost of the person producing the document to be 83p per letter, which is extremely costly.